 Forrest often had those funny dreams when he would kick and run in place and bark when he was sleeping.
 Defiantly dreaming about running around the yard or at the beach chasing is best buddy Nick.

 Those two were inseparable.
 If ever you noticed a guilty look from either one you knew something was up and they were both in on it.

 A special note from Forrest’s owner, Joey Capaldi:

 In closing, I can say that though this was short and sweet; it was one of the hardest things I have had to write.
 Forrest was far more than a pet or pal.

 He changed me and my entire world.
 An indelible mark left on my soul.
 Forrest was truly one of a kind.
 Rarely a moment passes without thinking of him.

-Although Forrest is no longer with us, he will forever live on through his role as Hachi in A Dog’s Tale.
-His performance was monumental in telling a powerful, impactful story and we will be forever grateful for his service and dedication to this role.
+Although Forrest is no longer with us, his memory will live on through Hachi: A Dog’s Tale.
+His powerful presence was indelible, and we will be forever grateful for his service and dedication to the film.